-STEP 4: Submit nominees for external reviewers
+STEP 5: Submit nominees for external reviewers

 Each program under review must have one external reviewer.
-The reviewer must be employed outside the State of Tennessee, must have current or prior experience at the level of Department Chair or higher, and should have prior experience relevant to the program review process.
+The reviewer must be employed outside the State of Tennessee, must have current or prior experience at the level of Department Chair or higher at a peer or aspirational peer institution to UTC, be employed at the level of full professor, and should have prior experience relevant to the program review process.
 Their experiences should enable them to make judgments and recommendations about the quality of UTC programs compared to the "best practice" standards at comparable institutions (see External Reviewer Selection Criteria).
-After consultation with and approval from the Dean, the department submits at least three external reviewer nominees (along with information on their credentials) to OPEIR for qualification verification.
-Once qualifications have been verified, the department will submit the nominees to the Provost for approval.
-Please make sure that the reviewer is approved by the Dean and Provost before inviting the reviewer to campus.
+After consultation with and approval from the Dean, the department should make sure their top candidate is willing and available to serve in the role within the necessary timeframe.
+Then, submit at least three external reviewer nominees (along with information on their credentials), in order of preference, to OAA for qualification verification.
+Once qualifications have been verified, OAA will submit the nominees to the Provost for approval.
+Please make sure that the reviewer is approved by the Dean and Provost before officially inviting the reviewer for a virtual visit.
 SUBMIT THIS ELECTRONICALLY

-STEP 5: Conduct self-study and prepare report
+STEP 6: Conduct self-study and prepare report